giuliano72/ngx-google/README.md

 Run `npm login` to login into npm account

-Run `npm publish --access public` to publish
+Run `npm publish --access public` from /dist/ngx-google folder to publish